Skip to Main Content

 What type of financial aid is offered at GNTC?

 Georgia Northwestern Technical College offers a variety of financial aid programs that include grants, scholarships, federal work-study, and federal direct loans.
-Pleases view Types of Aid in our links section at the bottom of this page for more information.
+Please view Types of Aid in our links section at the bottom of this page for more information.

 I probably don't qualify for aid.
 Should I apply for aid anyway?